1920 Alabama Crimson Tide football team: Georgia

 Georgia's Artie Pew is attempting to tackle Alabama's Riggs Stephenson.

 After their road win over LSU, Alabama traveled to Atlanta where they lost their only game of the season to the Georgia Bulldogs 21–14.
 The game was unusual in that the Bulldogs did not score a single point on offense but rather scored touchdowns on a fumble return, a blocked punt return and a blocked field goal return.
 Georgia took a 14–0 lead in the first five minutes of play after they capitalized on a pair of Alabama mistakes.
 On the second offensive play of the game, Mullie Lenoir fumbled the ball and the Bulldogs' Paige Bennett returned it 45-yards for a touchdown and 7–0 lead.
 On the possession that followed, the Bulldogs' Hugh Whelchel blocked the J. T. O'Connor punt, Artie Pew recovered the ball and returned it 25-yards for a touchdown and extended the Georgia lead to 14–0.

 Alabama tied the game 14–14 as they entered the fourth quarter after touchdowns were scored by Lenoir on a short run in the second and by Al Clemens on a Riggs Stephenson pass in the third quarter.
 With the game still tied late in the fourth, Alabama was to attempt a potential, game-winning 18-yard field goal.
 However, Buck Cheves blocked the attempt for the Bulldogs and returned it 82-yards for the game-winning touchdown.
-The loss brought Alabama's all-time record against Georgia to 4–8–3.